iExecBlockchainComputing/documentation-tools/tools/web3mail/methods/fetchUserContacts.md

 `boolean`

-This parameter enables fetching contacts that grant access exclusively to the user and no one else.
+This parameter enables fetching contacts who granted access exclusively to the user and no one else.

 :::tip